google-site-verification: googleb2c69a1a87114f52.html

 A typical day

-9:30 AM Arrive to a warm welcome.
+9:30 a.m.: Arrive to a warm welcome!

-Coffee talk: Take time to relax and greet friends.
+• Coffee talk: Take time to relax and greet friends.
 Share stories about what is going on in our lives.

-Daily News: Take a look at samples of Good News from both Local and World news, look at this day in history, discuss daily topics, or Holidays.
+• Daily news: Take a look at samples of good news from both local and world news, look at this day in history, discuss daily topics, or holidays.

-Play a lighthearted game of chance (cards, bunko, Kings in the Corner, etc.) take bathroom breaks or just get up and stretch our legs a little.
+• Breaks: Take bathroom breaks, or just get up and stretch our legs a little.

+• Noon lunchtime: Best shared with friends.
 Finish up game from before lunch if the group is still interested

-Work on Craft/Art project: Listen to music.
+• Work on craft/art project: Listen to music.
 Members are encouraged to engage with other members.

-2:20 PM Begin to look for care partners to arrive.
-Say our good byes and talk about the day we’ve had.
+2:20 p.m.: Begin to look for care partners to arrive.

 Member Benefits